yahoojapan/k2hdkc_nodejs/developer.md

 - prefix
   Specify the queue name prefix.
 - count
-  Specify the counf of queue for removing.
+  Specify the count of queue for removing.
 - is_fifo
   Specify the direction(FIFO or LIFO) to push to the queue.
 - is_key_queue